Things You Should Know About Every Credit Card in Your Wallet

 Your Balance and Available Credit

 If you have several credit cards, knowing the balances for all of them sounds like a lot to keep up with.
 While may seem like tedious work, keeping up with your balances helps you know which credit cards you can use and which you should keep tucked in your wallet.
 Otherwise, your risk running up a high balance or even exceeding your credit limit.

 The Balance Transfer and Cash Advance Fees

 These two fees aren’t as important as your other credit card details if you never plan to make either transaction.
 But, if you do consider a balance transfer or cash advance, make sure you check your credit card terms for the fees.
 It may be more expensive than you realize.

 Rewards You Can Earn and How to Redeem Them

 Credit card reward programs can get complicated.
 If you have a rewards card, know which purchases earn rewards and at what rates.
-The best rewards may kick in after you've spent a minimum amount on that card; make sure you know that amount.
+The best rewards may be capped at a certain amount.

 In addition to knowing how to earn rewards, you should also know how to redeem them.
 Your card issuer may automatically redeem your rewards once you've accumulated a certain amount.
 Or, you may have to visit a special website to redeem your rewards.